mbernste/mbernste.github.io/_talks/CPCP_retreat_2017.md

 location: "Madison, Wisconsin"
 ---

 MetaSRA: normalized metadata for the Sequence Read Archive.
-The talk can be watche [here](http://cpcp.wisc.edu/resources/cpcp-2017-retreat-phenotype-models-for-breast-cancer-screening-2-1-1-1-1-1-1-1-1).
+The talk can be watched [here](http://cpcp.wisc.edu/resources/cpcp-2017-retreat-phenotype-models-for-breast-cancer-screening-2-1-1-1-1-1-1-1-1).